alibaba/graphlearn-for-pytorch/examples/igbh/README.md

 python train_rgnn.py --model='rgat' --dataset_size='tiny' --num_classes=19
 ```
 The script uses a single GPU, please add `--cpu_mode` if you want to use CPU only.
-To save the memory costs while training large datasets, add `--use_fp16` to store
+To save the memory costs while training large datasets, add `--use_fp16` to load
 feature data in FP16 format.
 Option `--pin_feature` decides if the feature data will be
 pinned in host memory, which enables zero-copy feature access from GPU but will
 incur extra memory costs.

-To train the model using multiple GPUs using FP16 format wihtout pinning the feature:
+To train the model using multiple GPUs and FP16 format wihtout pinning the feature:
 ```
 CUDA_VISIBLE_DEVICES=0,1 python train_rgnn_multi_gpu.py --model='rgat' --dataset_size='tiny' --num_classes=19 --use_fp16
 ```

-Note that the original graph is in COO fornat, the above scripts will transform
+Note that the original graph is in `COO` format, the above scripts will transform
-the graph from COO to CSC or CSR according to the edge direction of sampling.
+the graph from `COO` to `CSC` or `CSR` according to the edge direction of sampling.
-If `--use_fp16` is enabled, the feature will be converted from `fp32`into `fp16`.
 This process could be time consuming.
-We provide a script to convert and persist
+We provide a script to convert the graph layout
-the graph layout (from `COO` to `CSC` or `CSR`) and the data type of feature:
+from `COO` to `CSC/CSR` and persist the feature in FP16 format:

 ```
 python compress_graph.py --dataset_size='tiny' --layout='CSC' --use_fp16
 ```